 Again, because animal law intersects many other areas of the law, there are many options for collaboration with other student groups when seeking to organize a speaker panel or other event.
 Here are just a few examples:

-- Environmental Law Society: Factory Farms & Water/Air Pollution
+- Environmental Law Society: Factory Farming and Water/Air Pollution

-- Women’s Law Society: Domestic Violence & Animal Cruelty
+- Women’s Law Society: Link Between Domestic Violence and Animal Cruelty

-- Human Rights Society: Slaughterhouses & Human Rights Abuses
+- Human Rights/Immigration Law Society: Slaughterhouses and Human Rights Abuses

-- Criminal Law Society: Animal Cruelty Prosecution & Activist Defense
+- Criminal Law Society: Animal Cruelty Prosecution or Activist Defense

 - International Law Society: Wildlife